 - For additional damage, Better Criticals, Gun-Fu and Grim Reaper’s Sprint make excellent endgame additions to your repertoire, upgrading you from terrifying deadly to apocalyptic.
 If you don’t care about settlements and crafting, grab these as soon as you can.

 - Local Leader, Caps Collector and one rank of Medic are required for building and expand awesome settlements.

-- Scrapper and more importantly Science will help you build better mods than you can buy or find in the wild – if you’re willing to collect loot and drag it back to a Workshop.
+- Scrapper and more importantly Science will help you build lots of great stuff for settlements as well as better mods – if you’re willing to collect loot and drag it back to a Workshop.

 Whenever you can’t obtain any of the perks mentioned above (or don’t want them, in the case of the crafting and settlement stuff), chuck some extra points on your S.P.E.C.I.A.L. stats.
 This is what you’d need in order to get everything I’ve mentioned above.
 You won’t be able to do all of this stuff till you’re around level 50, so pick and choose at your discretion:

 - Strength: 1